RustyYato/RustyYato.github.io/_posts/2021-02-22-Type-Families-1_5.md

 This is part 1.5 in a series about emulating Higher Kinded Types in Rust, I'd encourage you to read [Part 1]({% post_url 2021-02-15-Type-Families-1 %}) for background before reading this.

-I'd like to give credit where credit is due.
-I first heard of the idea of type families from nikomatsakis' blogs on [type families](https://smallcultfollowing.com/babysteps/blog/2016/11/03/associated-type-constructors-part-2-family-traits/) and [higher kinded types](https://smallcultfollowing.com/babysteps/blog/2016/11/04/associated-type-constructors-part-3-what-higher-kinded-types-might-look-like/) from back when GATs was called ATCs.
-In the comments of Part 1, /u/LPTK shared some literature on this topic from OCaml: [Lightweight Higher Kinded Polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf), what we are doing is called type-level defunctionalisation[<sup>1</sup>](#note_1){: #note_1_back } ([comment link](https://www.reddit.com/r/rust/comments/ll9un4/generalizing_over_generics_in_rust_part_1_aka/gnxuz0y?utm_source=share&utm_medium=web2x&context=3)). /u/Krautoni also shared that [Arrow-KT](https://arrow-kt.io/) also uses defunctionalisation to implement `HKT` atop Kotlin's type system and GHC uses defunctionalisation to lower ~~redacted~~[<sup>2</sup>](#note_2){: #note_2_back } to GHC core.
+Before we begin, I'd like to give credit where credit is due.
+I first heard of the idea of type families from nikomatsakis' blogs on [type families](https://smallcultfollowing.com/babysteps/blog/2016/11/03/associated-type-constructors-part-2-family-traits/) and [higher kinded types](https://smallcultfollowing.com/babysteps/blog/2016/11/04/associated-type-constructors-part-3-what-higher-kinded-types-might-look-like/) from back when GATs was called ATCs (Associated Type Constructors).
+The ideas from Part 1 where largely adapted from those posts to fit stable Rust.

+Additional Readings: In the comments of Part 1, /u/LPTK shared some literature on this topic from OCaml: [Lightweight Higher Kinded Polymorphism](https://www.cl.cam.ac.uk/~jdy22/papers/lightweight-higher-kinded-polymorphism.pdf), what we are doing is called type-level defunctionalisation[<sup>1</sup>](#note_1){: #note_1_back } ([comment link](https://www.reddit.com/r/rust/comments/ll9un4/generalizing_over_generics_in_rust_part_1_aka/gnxuz0y?utm_source=share&utm_medium=web2x&context=3)). /u/Krautoni also shared that [Arrow-KT](https://arrow-kt.io/) also uses defunctionalisation to implement `HKT` atop Kotlin's type system and GHC uses defunctionalisation to lower ~~redacted~~[<sup>2</sup>](#note_2){: #note_2_back } to GHC core.
 All of these are very interesting, and are definitely worth reading.

 In [Part 1]({% post_url 2021-02-15-Type-Families-1 %}) I introduced the idea of type families, but without much explanation about *why* they worked, let's dig in now!